-Best Ultra-Thin Cases for iPhone 7
+Best Ultra-thin Cases for iPhone 7

 Yes, you love that new jet black, or black, or rose gold iPhone 7, but if you want to keep it looking like new, you'll need a case!
 You could get something bulky and protective, but keeping things minimalistic and sleek can really show off the modern contours of your new toy.

-Ultra-thin cases are great options if you're looking for something to add a little extra security without feeling like you're carrying around 2 iPhone 7s stacked on top of each other.
+Ultra-thin cases are great options if you're looking for something to add a little extra security without feeling like you're carrying around two iPhone 7s stacked on top of each other.

 Here are some of the best ultra-thin cases to check out if you just picked up your new iPhone 7!